HawkesLab/DataProcessing-BestPractices/Rmarkdown_identifyPhotos.md

 This file will allow you to determine where a folder of photos with non-helpful filenames were taken in the field.

-I have a list of sites that were visited, the date they were visited, and a gps location for each site -- `data/sites_rand.csv` and `data/sites_dataDictionary.csv`.
+I have a list of sites that were visited and the date they were visited -- `data/sites_rand.csv` and `data/sites_dataDictionary.csv`.
 My folder of unidentified photos are here -- `data/photos`.

 I sometimes took more than one photo at a given site, but I didn't take a photo at every site.